KhexDev/Modchart-template/Home.md

-Welcome to the Kade-Engine wiki!
+Welcome to the Kade Engine Modchart Documentation Page.